dabapps/postcoderegions/README.md

 The repository includes the region database encoded using marisa-trie.

-New data can be downloaded from visiting `https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page` and searching for the most up-to-date version of `ONS Postcode Directory`.
+New data can be downloaded by visiting [https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page](https://geoportal.statistics.gov.uk/geoportal/catalog/main/home.page) and searching for the most up-to-date version of `ONS Postcode Directory`.

 The downloaded Zip will contain large csv file (ONSPD_MAY_2015_UK.csv).
 This should be edited into the following format (postcode, ONS Region):